sbalnojan/easy-functional-data-engineering/example_6/README.md

     user_data.to_csv("/opt/airflow/imported_data/users.csv", index=False)

 ```
-The third line does some cleaning, and the final line saves the new user state, overwriting the old state.
+The third command does some cleaning, and the final command saves the new user state, overwriting the old state.

 **Problem:** This is common practice.
 The user "source" doesn't provide any kind of dates, and we do need the current state of users to do analytical work.
-But that means we won't be able to figure out our problem.
+So we get the current state, and overwrite our data.
+But that means we won't be able to look back at yesterdays data.

 **Solution:** So let us implement functional data engineering here to get reproducibility of yesterdays results while still keeping the current state for analysis.
+We do this by making our data import immutable, by always writing to a new "time partition".

+---

-## Making users immutable ##
+## (3) Making users immutable ##

 1. Turn time back to yesterday by running ```./day-1```
 2. Adapt the DAG [users_orders.py](dags/load_data/users_orders.py) to save user data each day to a new file.
-Use the path ```/imported_data/users/{DATE}/users.csv```.
-Use the supplied variable ```today``` to make this happen.
+Use the path ```/imported_data/users/{today}/users.csv```.
+Use the supplied helper variable ```today``` to make this happen.

 ```python
     user_data = pd.read_csv(F"/opt/airflow/raw_data/users_{today}.csv")